Panicled Bulrush is a beautiful and edible wetland grass native to Western North America.

 This special native food has sweet edible roots, rhizomes, and stems, as well as protein rich pollen and nutty-tasting seeds!
 Rivaling Cattail and Tule in it’s usefulness and edibility, Panicled Bulrush is high in sugar and starch, and all parts can be eaten raw or cooked.
 Wow!

-In fact, Bulrush has up to 8% sugar content, even higher than Cattail (as well as 5.5% starch and 1% protein).
-Consequently, it was traditionally made into syrups and sweeteners, as well as staple flours and fresh vegetables by Native American groups.
+In fact, Bulrush has up to 8% sugar content, even higher than Cattail (as well as 5.5% starch and 1% protein), which make it a great candidate to be made into syrups and sweeteners, as well as staple flours and eaten as fresh vegetables.
+Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant as food.

 Young roots and young stems (especially the inner core) are the best for fresh vegetables, while the roots, pollen, and seeds are best for making baking flours and soup bases.